cdcabrera/apidoc-mock/README.md

   ```

   Then follow the guide for [apidoc](http://apidocjs.com/).
 From there run the NPM script, and open [localhost:5000/[PATH TO API ENDPOINT]](http://localhost:5000/).

+  It's recommended you make sure to `.gitignore` the `.docs` directory that gets generated for `apidocs`.

 ### Or roll with a Docker setup